 NetworkX provides a function that generates BA graphs.
 We will use it first; then I’ll show you how it works.

 The parameters are

 The resulting graph has 4039 nodes and 21.9 edges per node.
 Since every edge is connected to two nodes, the average degree is 43.8, very close to the average degree in the dataset, 43.7.

 And the standard deviation of degree is 40.9, which is a bit less than in the dataset, 52.4, but it is much better than what we got from the WS graph, 1.5.

 Figure ?? shows the degree distributions for the

-Facebook network and the BA model on a log-log scale.
+Facebook dataset and the BA model on a log-log scale.
 The model

 is not perfect; in particular, it deviates from the data when

 So the BA model is better than the WS model at reproducing the degree distribution.
 But does it have the small world property?